 Meg Wolitzer is the New York Times bestselling author of the adult novels The Interestings, The Uncoupling, The Ten-Year Nap, The Position, The Wife, This is My Life, and Sleepwalking.
 She is also the author of The Fingertips of Duncan Dorfman, a novel about Scrabble for middle-grade readers, as well as the young adult novel, Belzhar.
 Her short fiction has been published in The Best American Short Stories and The Pushcart Prize.

-Wolitzer often writes about the challenges facing aspiring artists and American gender politics through the decades.
+Meg Wolitzer often writes about the challenges facing aspiring artists and American gender politics through the decades.
+She is also the host for Selected Shorts Podcast, where she connects her audience to the world with a rich diversity of voices from literature, film, theater, and comedy.
 In her engaging lectures, she draws from the themes of her books, adding entertaining anecdotes and thoughtful insights into her craft and journey as a writer.

 Gender, Craft, and the Life of a Writer